 Tuning, monitoring, and data log playback are performed using the USB-C Interface integrated into the ECU.
-Connect the USB-C interface directly to a USB port on your PC (refer to the M8FI GEN 9 System Diagram).
+Connect the USB-C interface directly to a USB port on your PC.
 ECU tuning adjustments are made via the PC LINK.exe software.
 For live data monitoring or reviewing automatically recorded logs, use the TCFI LOG.exe software